I. DEFINITION, SCOPE

 IV.
 EXAMINATION PROCEDURE

 Examinations for obtaining the European Certificate for Medical Tumour Therapy in Dermato-Oncology will take place at the end of the annual European School of Dermato-Oncology (ESDO) course in January each year.
 The examination will test the knowledge and skills described above.
-It will consist of a written examination in the form of Multiple Choice Questions.
-The examination fee is 200€.
+It will consist of a written examination under the form of 100 Multiple Choice Questions over a duration of 120 minutes.
+The bibliography for the examinations include the latest published updates of the European guidelines of practice for the management of the skin cancers.

 Candidates can apply by sending the following documents to info@eado.org: